 If the authority controls the infrastructure and leases to third parties to provide service, it could feasibly impose net neutrality and privacy requirements on anyone seeking to provide service.
 Obviously, as a publicly controlled, public-interest entity, the authority would not be using the revenues it collects to try to lobby Congress or Richmond to erode or eliminate net neutrality or privacy laws.
 Municipal networks in other parts of the country have proven to be very good on net neutrality and privacy.
 The ACLU lists the kinds of protections that a good public provider should ensure in this report.

-At this point, it is impossible to say for certain what prices for service would look like in Arlington if we used software defined networks over publicly owned fiber infrastructure, but for comparison, Verizon Fios costs $90/month for “gigabit” service.
-Here are what other communities with public networks are paying for symmetrical gig service (and keep in mind, all of these examples are contract-free with no tiered service (throttling) or data caps).
+At this point, it is impossible to say for certain what prices would look like if Arlington were to form a broadband authority providing service over community owned fiber infrastructure, but for comparison, Verizon Fios costs $90/month for gigabit service.
+Here are what subscribers in other communities with public networks are paying for symmetrical gig service (and keep in mind, all of these examples are contract-free with no tiered service (throttling) or data caps and represent a fixed price that generally goes DOWN over time).

 |Community Network||Cost per month for symmetrical gigabit|